MikeBarberry-Flatiron/quote-generator/README.md

 # Quote Generator
-Built with object oriented JavaScript and Ruby on Rails as an API.
+Built with object oriented JavaScript and Lambda functions.